aki2o/emacs-docker-projectile-rails/README.md

 # What's this?

-This is a extension of Emacs that let robe work under docker container.
+This is a extension of Emacs that let projectile-rails work under docker container.
 You'll be able to develop using projectile-rails when rails run under docker container.

 # Install